 - Highways Act 1980 and any statutory provision related to skips on the highway and any subsequent changes

 - Conditions of placing a skip and any special conditions applied

 A skip licence must be approved before the skip is placed on the public highway.

 Apply for a Skip Licence online (One application per skip required)

 For each new skip licence there is a fee which covers consideration of the application and for occupation of the highway up to 21 days.

-For current fees please refer to the Council Fees & Charges document.
+For current fees please refer to our Fees and Charges document.